Faahadfahim14/ELinvarAutomatedTest/README.md

-# ELinvarAutomatedTest
+# ELinvar Automated Test
 ## Following are the prerequisits to execute the automated cases
-1. Flask should be
+1. Flask, cypress is installed
 ### Following are the steps to execute the automated tests:
 1. Execute the flask by "py -m flask run", make the command is executed in the same folder where flask is installed.
 2. click on start - react script